-This is a community pharmacy located on the high street in Lyme Regis.
-It serves its local population which is mostly elderly and includes some tourists.
+This is a community pharmacy located in a medical centre in Malmesbury.
+It serves its local population which is mostly elderly.
 The pharmacy opens seven days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions and provides drug misuse services.
+The pharmacy sells a range of overthe-counter medicines, dispenses NHS prescriptions and provides flu vaccination and drug misuse services.